7 Natural Sleep Remedies for Insomnia

 Sports Research Suntheanine 200mg capsules

 Glycine is a calming neurotransmitter.
-Supplementing with glycine can reduce anxiety and improve sleep.
+Studies show that supplementing with glycine can reduce anxiety and improve sleep.

-Authors of a glycine/sleep article in the journal Neuropsychopharmacology begin their report of research with this statement (4):
+Authors of a glycine for sleep article in the journal Neuropsychopharmacology begin their report of research with this statement (4):

 "The use of glycine as a therapeutic option for improving sleep quality is a novel and safe approach."